Super Lawyers

 • Vaginal discharge

-• Foul odor of amniotic fluid
+• The foul odor of the amniotic fluid

 • Weak cries, poor sucking, and fatigue